6 Formulas and Functions

 Task 6.10

-1. Start with a new worksheet and enter the data you can see in Figure 6.15.
+1. Start a new worksheet, and enter the data shown in .

 Figure 6.15: Data to use with nested function.

-1. Select cell A6 and insert function ROUNDDOWN (category Math & Trig).
+1. Select cell A6, and insert the ROUNDDOWN function (from the Math & Trig category).

-In the dialog box for this function’s arguments, the cursor is in the Number box.
-It is handy to first specify the number of decimal places and after that the range of numbers.
+In the function’s arguments dialog box, the cursor will be in the Number field.
+It’s often helpful to specify the number of decimal places first, and then define the range of numbers.

-1. Put the cursor in the Num_digits]{.uicontrol} box and enter [0, and put the cursor back in Number box.
+1. Place the cursor in the Num_digits field, enter 0, Then, move the cursor back to the Number field.

 Figure 6.16: Dialoogvenster.

-1. Click now in the worksheet on the arrow in the name box.
+1. Click the arrow in the name box on the worksheet.

-A drop-down list with the names of the most recently used functions appears and at the bottom of the list More functions.
+A drop-down list appears, showing the names of the most recently used functions.
+At the bottom of this list, you’ll see More Functions.

-1. Click on More functions.
-The well known Insert Function dialog box appears.
+1. Click on More Functions.
+The familiar Insert Function dialog box will appear.

-2. Select in the Math & Trig category the function SUM and click OK.
+2. In the Math & Trig category, select the SUM function and click OK.

 The Function Arguments dialog box appears.
-Argument Number1 has already the value A1:A5.
+The Number1 argument already contains the value A1:A5.

 1. Click OK.

-The answer now appears in cell A6 and the used formula is displayed in the formula bar.
+The result appears in cell A6, and the formula used is displayed in the formula bar.

 Figure 6.17: Result nested function.

-1. If you had not entered the number of decimals after step 3, you would have received a warning during nesting that too few arguments were entered.
+1. If you hadn’t entered the number of decimals after step 3, you would have received a warning during nesting indicating that too few arguments were entered.
 You would have had to correct this manually in the formula.

-2. A faster way of working is to manually type the formula in the formula bar.
-While you are typing, you will receive help with entering.
-Handling this way, you must know the names of the functions to be used.
+2. A faster way to work is to type the formula directly into the formula bar.
+As you type, you’ll receive assistance with entering the formula.
+However, this method requires you to know the names of the functions you want to use.

 6.9 COUNTIF

-The COUNTIF function is very useful when creating frequency tables.
-In Figure 6.18, you see a list of camping sites with their category.
-In column E should come the number of campsites in each category.
+The COUNTIF function is very useful for creating frequency tables. shows a list of camping sites and their categories.
+Column E will contain the number of campsites in each category.

 Figure 6.18: Campsites by category.